Skip to content

 2️⃣ Flexible Input Handling

-CaliAli parameters can be set in two ways:
+CaliAli parameters can be set in Three ways:

 If no inputs are provided, default parameters are loaded: